wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 2.7 Create a server package

-For the next lab, you will need the WAR file as well as the **server.xml** which can be found in the created Liberty instance at: **~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer**.
+For the next lab, you need the WAR file as well as the **server.xml** that can be found in the created Liberty instance at: **~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer**.

-More complex applications also depend on other files like utility jars, additional Liberty configuration files and JDBC drivers for example.
+More complex applications also depend on other files like utility jars, extra Liberty configuration files and JDBC drivers for example.

-So instead of copying the files one by one, you could create a server package that contains all files.
+So, instead of copying the files one by one, you could create a server package that contains all files.

 What is a **server package**?
 A server package can contain only the user directory or the full application server.